 Figure 15.4: The MulExp call-explicit code for the mem function resulting from instantiating the Set functor.

 Garbage Collection

 The MLKit supports reference tracing garbage collection in combination with the region memory model [Hal99, HET02].
-Currently, only the native backend supports garbage collection.
 Garbage collection is also possible with region profiling enabled.